ShantKhatri/legal-ai-benchmarker/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Contact
-For questions or support, please open an issue on the GitHub repository.#   l e g a l - a i - b e n c h m a r k e r    
+For questions or support, please open an issue on the GitHub repository.